 For a tasty regional specialty, try rujak, a salad dish mixing vegetables with peanut sauces, cassava chips and subtle spices.
 Find it at roadside stalls and watch it made from scratch using the traditional flat Indonesian mortar and pestle.

 (Bahasa Editor: If you want a takeaway, use the word ‘bungkus’.
 For example, to ask for fried rice to go you could say, ‘Tolong, saya ingin nasi goreng bungkus’.
-Don’t forget, the Bahasa word for food is ‘makan’ and drink is ‘minum’.)
+Don’t forget, the Bahasa word for food is ‘makanan’ and drink is ‘minuman’.)